The Army’s latest night-vision tech looks like something out of a video game

 The product is part of a years-long push to modernize tools the military uses, officials say.
-The helmet-mounted device, loaded with thermal imaging and augmented reality capabilities, introduces tech found in smartphones and gaming systems to traditional night-vision hardware.
+The helmet-mounted device, loaded with thermal imaging and augmented reality capabilities, introduces technology found in smartphones and gaming systems to traditional night-vision hardware.

 “It brings in gaming capabilities that kids are used to from video games.
 Now, they’re getting to use those when they join our military forces,” said Erik Fox, general manager at Elbit Systems of America, the company behind the devices.
 The firm is owned by Israel’s Elbit Systems, an international defense electronics company.

-The goggles represent a shift away from the green-washed imagery typical of traditional night equipment, which can cause eye strain and fatigue.
+The goggles represent a shift away from the green-washed imagery typical of traditional night equipment, which can cause eyestrain and fatigue.
 The new image is easier on the eyes and provides more clarity, making targets easier to spot through clouds of smoke and in low-visibility weather.

 “Night-vision goggles with the green tint seems cool and all, until you’ve actually been wearing those all night,” said Blake Gaughan, infantry platoon leader at Joint Base Lewis-McChord in Washington state.
 “If you’re running continuous night operations, it just gives you a headache.”
 He has used the new goggles and is helping train others on how they work.

-The new night vision capabilities take center stage in several videos and screenshots posted online by the military combat squad, the Lancer Brigade.
+The new night-vision capabilities take center stage in several videos and screenshots posted online by the military combat squad the Lancer Brigade.
 In one video, soldiers are lit up under the night sky as they load ammunition into a machine gun for weapons training.
 In one series of photos, the soldiers are clearly outlined against a concrete wall at night.

-Elbit began shipping the goggles to the Army last year in a deal worth up to $422 million for enhanced night vision systems.
-The company based in Roanoke, Virginia, specializes in electronics for homeland security and says its next-generation binoculars infuse the lastest in connectivity with old vacuum tube technology found in black-and-white TVs.
+Elbit began shipping the goggles to the Army last year in a deal worth up to $422 million for enhanced night-vision systems.
+The company, based in Roanoke, specializes in electronics for homeland security and says its next-generation binoculars infuse the latest in connectivity with old vacuum tube technology found in black-and-white TVs.

-The military's new gadget works by amplifying light that's already out there, either from the moon, stars or sources on the ground.
+The military’s new gadget works by amplifying existing light, either from the moon, stars or sources on the ground.
 The device senses tiny amounts of photons reflected off seemingly dark objects.
 Then, the photons pass over an internal surface engineered to convert light into electrons.
 The electrons are amplified by striking a quarter-sized glass plate that has millions of tiny holes in it.
 Then, they pass a screen coated with phosphor, a fluorescent substance, to create an image.

-Traditionally, a green phosphor is used, which is why green-hued night vision imagery is well-known.
-But Elbit’s latest device uses white phosphor instead, producing black and white images, which officers say creates more contrast and greater clarity at night.
+Traditionally, a green phosphor is used, which is why green-hued night-vision imagery is well-known.
+But Elbit’s latest device uses white phosphor, producing black-and-white images, which officers say creates more contrast and greater clarity at night.

 “Generally, when you think of night goggles, you think of ambient green light, which is helpful, but this is an improvement on that and allows for better accuracy,” said Daniel Mathews, public affairs officer for the Lancer Brigade.